-Salt Lake City Lawyers Who Understand How to Expunge a Criminal Record in Utah
+Salt Lake City Lawyers Who Have The Ability To Expunge A Criminal Record

-Expungement is the process of officially sealing an individual’s criminal record of arrest, investigation, detention, conviction and sentencing.
+Expungement is the process of officially sealing an individual’s criminal record of arrest, investigation, detention, conviction, and sentencing.
 Sealed records cannot be viewed or copied by the public.
-A record from any time in the past can be expunged if it meets the required qualifications (see below) whether it occurred six months ago, 20 years ago or even further back.
+A criminal record that occurred any time in the past, can be expunged if it meets the below-required qualifications.

-If an individual is successful in attaining an expungement of criminal records in Utah, he or she can proceed through life as though the criminal arrest or conviction never occurred.
-When applying for a job, a loan or a mortgage, or in any other situation that may require a background check, his or her criminal record will no longer appear.
+In Utah, when an individual is successful in obtaining an expungement of criminal records, they can continue through life as though the criminal arrest or conviction never transpired.
+Although expunging a criminal record does not change history, your record will no longer appear when applying for a job, a loan, or in any other situation that may require a background check.

-In order to achieve an expungement, an individual must meet certain qualifications.
-There are two sets of criteria, one for those with criminal records that do not include a conviction and another for those who have had a criminal conviction.
+An individual must meet certain qualifications in order to achieve an expungement.
+There are two sets of criteria, including one for individuals with criminal records that do not include a conviction and a second for those who have had a criminal conviction.

 If you have a criminal record of arrest, investigation, and/or detention for a crime but no conviction, you qualify for expungement if the following apply:

-- The arrest was at least 30 days ago
+- at least 30 days have passed since the arrest

 If you have a criminal record that does include a conviction, you may still qualify to have your records expunged.
-First and foremost, you must pay all fines, fees and restitution with interest.
-Afterwards, you are free to begin the Utah expungement process unless one or more of the following applies:
+To expunge records of crimes with a conviction, the petitioner must first pay all fines, fees, restitution, and interest.

 - You provided false or misleading information in regards to your eligibility for expungement

 - Your criminal record includes convictions of any of the following, in separate criminal episodes: